-This page tells of the art conservation efforts to save the gorgeous 13 murals on downtown Los Angeles freeways that were commissioned for the 1984 Olympic Arts Festival.
+This page tells of the art conservation efforts of this painting restoration lab to save the murals positioned on SoCal – Los Angeles freeways.
+Most of those in the downtown LA areas were commissioned for the 1984 Olympic Arts Festival.

-1. The first mural to be worked on was the Jim Morphesis Monument by Kent Twitchell.
+1. In 2012 a new effort was made to maintain freeway murals.
+Jim Morphesis Monument by Kent Twitchell was the first to be dug out from under 12 years of heavy graffiti.
 It is located on the 101 freeway under the Grand Ave. overpass.
 Click here to see videos and written info. http://www.fineartconservationlab.com/jim-morphesis-monument-by-kent-twitchell/

-10 living master muralists, commissioned for the 1984 Olympic Arts Festival, painted the the 1984 Olympics murals series that adorned Downtown LA freeways with 13 monumental fabulous murals.
+10 living master muralists, commissioned for the 1984 Olympic Arts Festival, painted the 1984 Olympics murals series that adorned Downtown LA freeways with 13 monumental fabulous murals.
 The smallest of these murals is 15 feet high and 45 feet wide.
 The largest is 23 feet high and 300 feet long!!
 Since their placement on the freeways, however, vandalism graffiti has all but obliterated the fabulous, quality public works of art and has saddened millions of Los Angelinos and visitors.
-Once tagged, Caltrans has painted over 9 of the 13 murals through the years with gray paint.
-4 of the murals have escaped the overpainting by Caltrans.
+Once tagged, Caltrans has painted over most of the murals through the years with gray paint.